CHILDREN'S DENTISTRY OF WESTERLY & WAKEFIELD

 The longevity of sealants can vary.
 Sealants that have remained in place for three to five years would be considered successful; however, sealants can last much longer.
-Our office will check your child’s sealants during routine dental visits and will recommend repair or reapplication when necessary.
+Our team at Children’s Dentistry of Westerly and Wakefield will check your child’s sealants during routine dental visits and will recommend repair or reapplication when necessary.

-Do you still need to brush and floss after sealants?
+Do you still need to brush and floss after getting sealants?